-Outside the house, sources of poisoning may be in the form of a car emitting carbon monoxide fumes in a garage, lawnmowers, camping gear like lanterns and stoves, as well as wood burning stoves.
+Outside the house, sources of poisoning may be in the form of a car emitting carbon monoxide fumes in a garage, lawnmowers, camping gear like lanterns and stoves, as well as wood-burning stoves.
 Since 1995, several indoor and outdoor consumer products linked to carbon monoxide emissions have been recalled.
-Certain models of carbon monoxide detectors and alarms configured to detect and warn consumers of emissions have also been recalled due to inefficiency and inability to detect increasing levels of carbon monoxide.
+Specific models of carbon monoxide detectors and alarms configured to detect and warn consumers of emissions have also been recalled due to inefficiency and inability to identify increasing levels of carbon monoxide.

 Ready to receive skilled legal counsel?
 Contact a product liability attorney at our firm to review your options after injuries caused by a defective appliance or electrical device.
 Call us today at (888) 493-1629.